Connecting to virtual networks

 What is the difference between a Site-to-Site connection and Point-to-Site?

-Site-to-Site configurations are between your on-premises location and Azure.
-This means that you can connect from any of your computers located on your premises to any virtual machine or role instance within your virtual network, depending on how you choose to configure routing.
+Site-to-Site (IPsec/IKE VPN tunnel) configurations are between your on-premises location and Azure.
+This means that you can connect from any of your computers located on your premises to any virtual machine or role instance within your virtual network, depending on how you choose to configure routing and permissions.
 It's a great option for an always-available cross-premises connection and is well-suited for hybrid configurations.
-This type of connection relies on an IPsec VPN appliance (hardware or soft appliance), which must be deployed at the edge of your network.
-To create this type of connection, you must have the required VPN hardware and an externally facing IPv4 address.
+This type of connection relies on an IPsec VPN appliance (hardware device or soft appliance), which must be deployed at the edge of your network.
+To create this type of connection, you must have an externally facing IPv4 address that is not behind a NAT.

 You can configure your virtual network to use both Site-to-Site and Point-to-Site concurrently, as long as you create your Site-to-Site connection using a route-based VPN type for your gateway.
 Route-based VPN types are called dynamic gateways in the classic deployment model.